Dimension-free Relaxation Times of Informed MCMC Samplers on Discrete Spaces: Introduction

 As the last major contribution of this work, we further extend our general theory beyond unimodal settings.
 For multimodal target distributions, while various mixing time bounds have been obtained~\citep{guan2007small, woodard2009conditions, zhou2022rapid}, it is generally impossible to obtain rapid mixing results where the mixing time grows only polynomially with respect to the problem dimension.
 This is because the definition of mixing time considers the worst-case scenario regarding the choice of the initial distribution, and the chain can easily get stuck if it is initialized at a local mode.
 When these local modes (other than the global one) possess only negligible posterior mass and are unlikely to be visited by the sampler given a ``warm'' initialization, mixing time may provide an overly pessimistic estimate for the convergence rate.
 One possible remedy was described in the recent work of \citet{atchade2021approximate}, who proposed to study initial-state-dependent mixing times using restricted spectral gap, a notion that generalizes the spectral gap of a transition matrix, and derived a rapid mixing result for Bayesian variable selection.
 We extend this technique to our setting and show that it can be integrated with the multicommodity flow method to produce sharp mixing time bounds for both random walk and informed MH schemes.

+A summary of the mixing time bounds obtained in this work is presented in Table~\ref{table:overview}.
+It is important to note that these bounds do not account for the per-iteration computational cost.
+In practice, an informed MH iteration is typically much more time-consuming; see Remark~\ref{rmk:wall time}.

-\subsection{Organization of the Paper}
+\subsection{Organization of the paper}

 In Section~\ref{sec:bvs}, we review some recent results about the Bayesian variable selection problem, which will be used as an illustrative example throughout this paper; this section can be skipped for knowledgeable readers.
 Section~\ref{sec:prelim} presents the setup for our theoretical analysis and reviews the mixing time bounds for random walk MH algorithms.
 In Section~\ref{sec:imh}, we consider unimodal target distributions and prove mixing time bounds for informed MH algorithms via both the path method and drift condition analysis.
 Section~\ref{sec:beyond} generalizes our results to a potentially multimodal setting.
 Simulation studies are conducted in Section~\ref{sec:simul}, and Section~\ref{sec:discussion} concludes the paper with some further discussion.
-A summary of the mixing time bounds obtained in this work is presented in Table~\ref{table:overview}.

-Most technical details are deferred to the appendix.
-In Appendix~\ref{sec:appx-prelim}, we review the path method used in~\citet{zhou2021complexity} for bounding the spectral gaps of MH algorithms.
-In Appendix~\ref{sec:appx-spec-gap}, we review the result about restricted spectral gaps obtained in~\citet{atchade2021approximate} and develop the multicommodity flow method for bounding restricted spectral gaps.
-Appendix~\ref{sec:appx-drift} gives a brief review of the single-element drift condition of~\citet{jerison2016drift}.
-Proofs for all results presented in the main text are given in Appendix~\ref{sec:appx-proof}.

-\section{Working Example: Variable Selection}
+Proofs for all results presented in the main text and additional technical details are deferred to the appendix.

+\section{Working example: variable selection}

 We review in this section some recent advancements in understanding the complexity of MCMC sampling for high-dimensional spike-and-slab variable selection, one of the most representative examples for discrete-space models in Bayesian statistics~\citep{tadesse2021handbook}.